jinwroh-public/Raytracer/README.md

 v 1.0.0 Simple Raytracer

+Created to provide a sample code base to anyone that may be interested.

 #Introduction

 Ray tracing is the technique in computer graphics to generate an image by - as the name implies - tracing rays.
 The traced paths of light through pixels in an image plane simulates the effects of its encounters with virtual objects.